 Skip to main content

-The Holiday Helper Tree is a Georgia Southern tradition dating back to the fall of 1994!
-Each year, the students, faculty, staff, alumni, and community come together to fulfill the Holiday wishes and needs of vulnerable populations in Bulloch and Chatham Counties.
+Each year, Georgia Southern students, faculty, staff, alumni, and community come together to fulfill the Holiday wishes and needs of vulnerable populations in Bulloch and Chatham Counties.

 The Holiday Helper Tree serves as a reminder of the spirit of giving and allows our campus to be part of spreading holiday cheer to our community!
 The Holiday Helper Tree opens each year with a kick-off celebration and runs throughout the month of November.
 In 2020, amid the COVID-19 Pandemic, the tree was converted to a virtual platform, making the tree accessible for anyone, anywhere.